Who We Are?

 More than half believe it’s okay to be sexually active and to use alcohol or other drugs.

-In 2015, we saw additional proof of a need for a community center:
+Since 2015, we have seen additional proof of a need for a community center:

 Bucks County officials reported a rise in suicides, addictions, and overdoses in the past decade.